odoo/documentation/accounting/others/analytic/purchases_expenses.rst

 ----------------

 We also need to buy a software for our customers.
-In the purchase app create a purchase order for the software product. (please refer to the following document: :doc:`../../../purchase/overview/process/from_po_to_invoice`).
+In the purchase app create a purchase order for the software product.
 Within the line we can link the product's cost with the analytical account.
 Specify the order line and select the correct analytical account.
 Confirm the sale.